 Ben Palmer.
 Responsible for conducting junior ladies’ and junior men’s coaching.

 The Club is dependant on the support of members to provide quality coaching for the children in our youth section and for individuals to take responsibility for specific under age teams on blitz days and fixtures with other clubs.
 The Club is keen that as many members as possible obtain coaching qualifications and will bear the cost of coaching courses.
-The Club will waive the annual subscription for lead coaches who commit to youth coaching and who obtain their Level One coaching qualification.
+All youth coaches will pay their annual subscriptions as normal and at the end of the season each of the 7 categories of youth membership will have refunds based on the agreed budget for each category.

 Team captains for 2nds – 5ths teams are responsible for team selection, team tactics, notification of players, game day arrangements and team management and prompt notification of the result to the Club’s Facebook page.
 A summary match report for the Club’s Facebook page should also be provided for each team.
 In addition, team captains should be aware and remind team members of the subscription deadlines.